1995parham/navi/docs/cheatsheet/syntax/README.md

 ### Variable dependency

-Pre-Defined variables can refer other pre-defined variables in two different ways, an implicit and explicit way.
+Pre-Defined variables can refer to other pre-defined variables in two different ways: implicit and explicit.

 #### Implicit dependencies

-An implicit dependency is when you refer another variable with the same syntax used in executable commands (i.e. `<variable>`).
+An implicit dependency is when you refer to another variable with the same syntax used in executable commands (i.e. `<variable>`).

 Below is an example of using implicit dependencies to construct a path: